 When moving to containers, the timescale in which instances exist is much shorter and the dependencies between objects increase.
 This makes containers incredibly adaptable and allows for faster development and deployment, but it also means there’s a larger number of objects to monitor.
 Which brings us to the significance of the “pets vs. cattle” analogy.

-Monitoring Hybrid Clouds and Pets vs. Cattle
+Pets vs. Cattle

 The greater volume of smaller objects with shorter lifespans not only involves more moving parts that need to be understood on an individual level.
 It also requires an understanding of the “pets vs. cattle” concept.